-Name Capacity/nature Total number of Shares Held/Interested Percentage of Shares in issued Mr. Li Cheuk Kam Interest in a controlled corporation (Note) 484,998,000 51.94%
+Name Total r of Name Capacity/nature Held/Inte Percentage of Shares in issued Mr. Li Cheuk Kam Interest in a controlled corporation (Note) 484,998,000 51.94%

 Note: The 484,998,000 Shares are held by Colourfield Global Limited ("Colourfield Global").
 Mr. Li Cheuk Kam beneficially owns 100% of the entire issued share capital of Colourfield Global and is deemed, or taken to be, interested in all the Shares held by Colourfield Global for the purposes of the SFO.
 Mr. Li Cheuk Kam is the sole director of Colourfield Global.